Sigurður Gylfi Magnússon

 Sigurður Gylfi Magnússon (born August 29, 1957) is an Icelandic historian specialising in microhistory.
-He was an independent scholar from the time he finished his doctoral dissertation 1993 until 2010.
+He was an independent scholar from when he finished his doctoral dissertation in 1993 until 2010.
 He established the Center for Microhistorical Research at the Reykjavík Academy) in 2003.
 He got a research position at the National Museum of Iceland named after Dr. Kristján Eldjárn, the former president of Iceland and an archaeologist, in 2010 and until 2013.
-After that he became a Professor of Cultural History at the Department of History at the University of Iceland.
+After that, he became a Professor of Cultural History at the Department of History at the University of Iceland.